 State of being creates reality.
 Our thoughts, feelings, beliefs and behaviours form our overall personality, which lay the foundation of our perception.
 Becoming conscious of your unconscious beliefs by being mindful of your mental and emotional patterns is the beginning of freedom.
 The moment you’re able to watch your thoughts without believing them, then you’re detaching yourself from the programmes that have been downloaded into your matrix since you were in the womb.
 When a man knows himself; he comes to know the world.

 The implications of remaining unaware of the processes in the unconscious are fatal, as discovered in a study which involved adopted children.

-According to Dr Joe Dispenza, the average person spends 70% of their day living via the hormones of stress, and 90% of the thoughts they have today are the same thoughts they had the day before.
+The average person spends 70% of their day living via the hormones of stress, and 90% of the thoughts they have today are the same thoughts they had the day before.
 Is it any wonder then, why people are dying much earlier than they should?
 The stress hormones are breaking them down on every level; it’s time to take charge of our state of being.

-Embodying your natural state is what Jesus Christ meant when he preached on the Sermon on the Mount:
+Embodying your natural state is what Christ meant when he preached on the Sermon on the Mount:

 “Seek ye first, the Kingdom of God, and His righteousness, and all these things shall be added unto you.” ─Matthew 6:33

 The ancients knew this truth; joy heals, and fear destroys.
 When you know these truths, and study the new science to reinforce them, you see just how much of an impact your state of being has on the quality of your life.
 Embody wholeness now; embody love, appreciation, peace, and don’t allow external circumstance to snatch them from you because when you do, you’re only signalling your genes to create more stress hormones.